Tuwaiq-Academy-Training/JavaBootcamp-HW4/HW-Day4.md

 Result: "cat", "dog", "red"

 ## 7.Write a menu driven Java program with following option:
-a.
-Accept elements of an array
+1. Accept elements of an array

-b.
-Display elements of an array
+2. Display elements of an array

-c.
-Search the element within array
+3. Search the element within array

-d.
-Sort the array
+4. Sort the array

+5. To Stop

 the size of the array should be entered by the user.